Last updated: 26/5/2020

 What you eat or don’t eat is not necessarily going to cure your endometriosis, but good nutrition could have a positive effect by reducing the pain you feel by reducing inflammation and helping balance your hormones.

 Warning! – skip the Beans and Cauliflower and go steady with the Broccoli if you suffer from IBS symptoms, and skip the Pineapple and Papaya if you suffer from Acid Reflux.
-I say this because women with endometriosis tend to suffer with IBS or Acid Reflux symptoms and you don’t want to make them worse!
+I say this because women with endometriosis tend to suffer from IBS or Acid Reflux symptoms and you don’t want to make them worse!
 We are all different, but these foods tend to affect me!

 Some of the alternative therapies to help manage the chronic pelvic, back and leg pain that some endometriosis suffers experience are as follows: